tbogdala/nanogpt-ggml/README.md

 # Nanogpt-ggml

-Building GPT from scratch, in code, with Karpathy's guidance and using C and [GGML](https://github.com/ggerganov/ggml).
+Building GPT2 from scratch, in code, with Karpathy's guidance and using C and [GGML](https://github.com/ggerganov/ggml).

 The idea is to build a transformer using GGML starting with character level tokenization on a sample dataset (Shakespeare text) and building up from there.
 Eventually, commits that